- Insulating Laminated

 Borders, graduations or custom patterns you design.

-Viracon uses only lead free ceramic frit paints, which are environmentally friendly.
+Viracon uses only lead free ceramic frit paints, which are environmentally friendly, to apply the silk-screen pattern onto the glass surface.
 A proven performer, Viraspan ceramic frit paints are the product of choice for color consistency, durability, cost control and long life.
 For silk-screen applications, Viracon offers translucent and opaque (when viewed in reflection with an opaque uniform background) ceramic frit color options.

 Pattern placement, aka orientation, must also be considered when specifying silk-screened glass and should be included in the drawings if you are using a line pattern or for all other patterns if a specific orientation is required.